 Dahlias are one of the most stunning flowers out there, and you can recreate giant ones to use as a backdrop with this free tutorial from Abbi Kirsten Collections.

 There is a PDF template for the petals and leaves but also an SVG file that you can use with a craft cutting machine.
 This project uses cardstock and is put together quickly with a glue gun.

 This group of sweet paper flowers was designed by Project Nursery.
 You can use any color of scrapbook paper to make as many as you would like.

 These are great beginner flowers that you can add your own flair to by changing the color of paper, size, or by making any other additions or changes that you see fit.Continue to 9 of 11 below.

 Evermine has a DIY paper flower tutorial for creating giant wedding pom-poms made from tissue paper.
 These are great for wedding photo booth walls and reception tables.

 There are great instructions for folding and cutting the tissue paper to make these quick and easy flowers that are perfect for the beginner.

 Are you looking to make some extra big paper flowers?
 This free tutorial from The Merrythought will show you how to make petal templates from cardboard and then use them to cut out the flower shape from Kraft paper and construction paper.
 You can leave the flowers as is or spray paint some branches to make stems.
 This is an easy project that's going to make a big impact.

 You'll use crepe paper in cream, yellow, and two shades of green to create this beautiful paper flower bouquet designed by The House that Lars Built.

-There's a download of a free paper flower template (two sizes of petals and a leaf) as well as written directions and color photos to help you create this bouquet.
+There's a download of the paper flower template for $3 (two sizes of petals and a leaf) as well as written directions and color photos to help you create this bouquet.